 English curriculum statement

 At Badsworth C of E Junior and Infant school, we believe that broad, balanced and ambitious are key factors that influence and shape our curriculum provision.
-English here is rich in skills, knowledge and experiences which ignites curiosity within learners, ultimately leading them on a learning journey of independence and discovery whilst creating a positive culture in school.
+English here is rich with quality texts and experiences which ignites curiosity within learners, ultimately leading them on a learning journey of independence and discovery whilst creating a positive reading and learning culture in school.

-Through deliberate choices of vocabulary, tone and structural devices, children will demonstrate their understanding of subjects across the curriculum and produce work they are proud of as well as articulate and express their personal views, thoughts and opinions about a wide range of topics in a respectful and considerate manner;
+Through deliberate choices of vocabulary, tone and structural devices, children will write and demonstrate their understanding of subjects across the curriculum and produce work they are proud of.
+They will articulate and express their personal views, thoughts and opinions about a wide range of topics in a respectful and considerate manner with their peers and adults alike.

 Through our holistic approach to English, children will also develop and shape their character through challenging and ambitious tasks so that they can positively contribute to our school, their home and their local and wider communities both now and in the future.

-Through text-rich provision; a rich learning environment; a series of inspiring cross-curricular topics and carefully selected books, children will be immersed in a curriculum that is designed to intrigue and inspire.
+Through text-rich provision; a rich learning environment; a series of inspiring cross-curricular units of work and carefully selected texts, children are immersed in a curriculum that is designed to intrigue and inspire.

 With reading being at the centre of our provision, a class text approach is used to shape our teaching of reading and writing.